 Olive oil, coconut oil, avocado oil, sunflower oil, safflower oil, and canola oil can all be used in brownies.

-Personally, I use neutral flavored oils because I don’t want to risk the oil distraction from the chocolate flavor.
+Personally, I use neutral flavored oils because I don’t want to risk the oil distracting from the chocolate flavor.

 You can defiantly experiment and find which oil works best for you.